galloguille/galloguille.github.io/_posts/2020-04-20-jax-graph-neural-networks.md

     l2_loss = 5e-4 * optimizers.l2_norm(params)
     return ce_loss + l2_loss
 ```
-Here the input data consists on a list of the input node features and their true labels, along with the adjacency matrix, the `is_training` label, the random key and the set of node indexes that we want to compute the loss on.
+Here the input data consists on a list of the input nodes features and their true labels, along with the adjacency matrix, the `is_training` label, the random key and the set of node indexes that we want to compute the loss on.
 These indexes change at train and eval time, so they also have to be an input to the loss function.
 Notice how the parameters are the first argument of the loss function, while everything else is packed as a second argument.
 The reason is that when computing the gradient of the loss function w.r.t the parameters, JAX assumes by default that the first argument are the parameters.
 This works for most use cases, but it can always be changed to suit one's specific needs.

 The reason for passing the random key around as an argument is that this way, the functions depend uniquely on their arguments, not on an external random key defined somewhere else, making them true pure functions.